wikipathways/pvjs/README.md

 A. Get the Latest Code
 ----------------------

-1. If you have not yet forked and cloned pathvisiojs,
+1. If you've already forked and cloned pathvisiojs, skip ahead to Step 2.
+Otherwise:

 * Fork the [WikiPathways repo for pathvisiojs](https://github.com/wikipathways/pathvisiojs/fork) by clicking the "Fork" button on the upper right.
-* Once Github takes you to your newly created fork, find the "HTTPS clone URL," copy it and open a terminal on your dev machine and enter the following command:
+* Once Github takes you to your newly created fork, find the "HTTPS clone URL," copy it, open a terminal on your dev machine and enter the following command:

 ```
-$ cd ~/Sites/ #or another directory of your preference
+$ cd ~/Sites/ #or another directory of your choice
-$ git clone https://github.com/YOUR-GITHUB-ACCOUNT/pathvisiojs.git #replace YOUR-GITHUB-ACCOUNT with the appropriate value for you
+$ git clone https://github.com/YOUR-GITHUB-ACCOUNT/pathvisiojs.git #replace with the HTTPS clone URL you copied
 $ cd pathvisiojs
 ```

 2. If you've already forked and cloned pathvisiojs in the past, use either step a) or b) below to get the latest code.

 a.
 Github interface

 * Go to your fork of pathvisiojs at https://github.com/YOUR-GITHUB-ACCOUNT/pathvisiojs/ and select the "Compare and review" button to the left of the "branch" drop-down to pull from the wikipathways fork of pathvisiojs into your fork
 * Select "Edit" and "compare across forks" as needed to make the drop-downs look like this: